powder-craft/powder-craft.github.io/docs/_posts/2023-09-03-create-a-blog-with-github-pages-jekill.markdown

     tiles-source: posts

-This was a very intresting start of a project I hope I will use forever.<br>
+This was a very intresting start of a project I hope I will use it forever.<br>

 Thank you for reading, bye for now 🚀<br>